kmaida/sample-auth0-angular/README.md

 ### Configure Environment

-Locate the `environment.ts.sample` file and change its filename to `environment.ts` to activate the file.
+Locate `environment.ts.sample` and change its filename to `environment.ts` to activate the file.
 Then add the necessary [Auth0 configuration to the environment variable as described here](https://kmaida.gitbooks.io/auth0-angular-workshop/content/angular-setup.html#configure-environment).

+Next locate `environment.prod.ts.sample` and change its filename to `environment.prod.ts` to activate the file.
+Then add the necessary [Auth0 configuration for a production environment as described here](https://kmaida.gitbooks.io/auth0-angular-workshop/content/build-and-deploy.html#production-environment-variables).

 ### Serve the App